Invvard/InvvardDev.IFTTT.NET/README.md

 > &nbsp;&nbsp; **TL;DR**\
 > &nbsp;&nbsp; Go to the [Samples](https://github.com/Invvard/InvvardDev.IFTTT.NET/tree/main/samples) folder and check out the sample projects.

-### Setup an IFTTT trigger
+### Setup an IFTTT Trigger

 1. **Install package**: Add our NuGet package [InvvardDev.Ifttt](https://www.nuget.org/packages/InvvardDev.Ifttt) to your project.
-2. **Create a trigger class**: add a class implementing the `ITrigger` interface with the TriggerAttribute on top.
-This will allow IFTTT.NET to find, recognize and handle your trigger:
+2. **Create a Trigger class**: add a class implementing the `ITrigger` interface with the TriggerAttribute on top.
+This will allow IFTTT.NET to find, recognize and handle your Trigger:

    ```csharp
    [Trigger("trigger_slug")]
    public class YourNewTrigger : ITrigger